Cosmicflows-4: FP Distances to Early-type Galaxies

-\cite{2014MNRAS.445.2677S} produce peculiar velocity measurements with this sample by modelling the logarithmic difference in observed and cosmological distances to each galaxy as a function of the logarithmic difference between their observed effective radii and the effective radii predicted from the best-fit Fundamental Plane.
-For each galaxy one can compute the probability of it having a particular distance modulus by assuming a Gaussian probability distribution function (PDF) about the Fundamental Plane.
+\cite{2014MNRAS.445.2677S} produce peculiar velocity measurements with this sample by modeling the logarithmic difference in observed and cosmological distances to each galaxy as a function of the logarithmic difference between their observed effective radii and the effective radii predicted from the best-fit FP.
+For each galaxy, one can compute the probability of it having a particular distance modulus by assuming a Gaussian probability distribution function (PDF) about the FP.
 However, this procedure is complicated by Malmquist bias and the selection function of the 6dFGSv data, particularly the magnitude limit.
-The presence of a magnitude limit cuts a slice through the Fundamental Plane, such that the PDF is no longer normalised.
-Because the magnitude limit is in apparent magnitudes, the portion of the Fundamental Plane that cannot be observed varies with distance, and so the normalisation of the PDF for each galaxy also depends on distance.
-To counteract this effect, \cite{2014MNRAS.445.2677S} produced a calculation of this normalisation as a function of distance using simulations drawn from the best-fit 6dFGSv Fundamental Plane with a $J<13.65$ limit.
+The presence of a magnitude limit cuts a slice through the FP, such that the PDF is no longer normalized.
+Because the magnitude limit is in apparent magnitudes, the portion of the Fundamental Plane that cannot be observed varies with distance, and so the normalization of the PDF for each galaxy also depends on distance.
+To counteract this effect, \cite{2014MNRAS.445.2677S} produced a calculation of this normalization as a function of distance using simulations drawn from the best-fit 6dFGSv FP with a $J<13.65$ limit.

-In subsequent work by \cite{Qin2018}, similar simulations reproducing the Fundamental Plane, selection function and methodology applied to the 6dFGSv data were used to measure the bulk flow.
+In subsequent work by \cite{Qin2018}, similar simulations reproducing the FP, selection function, and methodology applied to the 6dFGSv data were used to measure the bulk flow.
 A significant offset between the measured and true bulk flows in the simulations was identified in the direction directly toward the southern celestial pole.
-It was found possible to remove this effect in the simulations (and subsequently the data) by recalculating the normalisation of the probability distribution for each galaxy using an ad-hoc, brighter, magnitude limit of $J<13.217$.
+It was found to be possible to remove this effect in the simulations (and subsequently the data) by recalculating the normalization of the probability distribution for each galaxy using an ad hoc, brighter, magnitude limit of $J<13.217$.
 In this work we repeat this calculation, paying special attention to not only the bulk flow, but also the Hubble parameter in radial shells.